amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 # Drawing the paddles

 Now let's do some drawing!
 But to draw something, we need something to draw.
-In Amethyst, those "somethings" are called entities.
+In Amethyst, those "somethings" are entities.

-Amethyst uses an Entity-Component-System (ECS) framework called **specs**, also written in Rust.
-You can learn more about Specs in the [The Specs Book][sb].
+Amethyst uses an Entity-Component-System (ECS) framework called **Legion**, also written in Rust.
+You can learn more about Legion in the [The Legion API Documentation][legion_api].
-Here's a basic explanation of ECS from the documentation:
+Here's a basic explanation of ECS:

 > The term ECS is shorthand for Entity-Component-System.
 These are the three
 > core concepts.
 Each **entity** is associated with some **components**.
 Those entities
 > and components are processed by **systems**.
 This way, you have your data
 > (components) completely separated from the behavior (systems).
 An entity just
-> logically groups components; so a Velocity component can be applied to the
+> logically groups components; so for example a Velocity component can be attached to the
-> Position component of the same entity.

-I recommend at least skimming the rest of The Specs Book to get a good intuition of how Amethyst works, especially if you're new to ECS.
+> same entity as a Position Component.

 ## A quick refactor